lechefran/python_slam/README.md

 to search for similar performing alternatives to get this program to work.

 ## Current Updates
+1/22/20
+Successfully built both g2opy and pangolin python bindings.
+Program refactoring now stores point indices.
+Indices are not stored and program now makes use of points as objects.
+Initial version of the 3D map display for the program coming soon.

 12/20/19
 General code cleanup especially in frame.py.
 Added major changes to extraction method: now based on image frames versus having an extractor object do all of the work.